pinecoders/pine-utils/guides/faq_and_code/README.md

 You need to create a separate alert for each symbol.
 There is currently no way to create an alert for all the symbols in a watchlist or for the Screener.

 If one of the generic indicators supplied with the Screener suits your needs and your symbols are tagged with a color label, you can create an alert on those markets from within the Screener.

+## TECHNIQUES

+### How do I save a value or state for use later?
+Backtest Rookies has a [blog post](https://backtest-rookies.com/2018/11/23/tradingview-save-a-variable-store-a-value-for-later/) on the subject.
+Pine Example: [Holding a state in a variable](https://www.tradingview.com/script/llcoIPKG-Pine-Example-Holding-a-state-in-a-variable/) by vitvlkv.